 - Sales Projections and Target Realization Reporting: This is your monthly sales amount projection.

-- Sales Channels: You should define how much of sales will be distributed on which channel and sell out prices for each channel
+- Sales Channels: You should define how much sales your company distribute on which channel and sell out prices for each channel

 - Pricing: Considering competition, the most appropriate price positioning for your product or service should be determined.

 As a conclusion, your feasibility study should give a clear idea whether your business idea deserves investment or not.
-If you want to ease your feasibility study process, using ready-to-use Feasibility Study Kit for Start-ups which include all above will be a smart solution for you.
+If you want to ease your feasibility study process, using ready-to-use Mobile App Financial Feasibility Model which includes all above will be a smart solution for you.